freeCodeCamp/guide/src/pages/certifications/coding-interview-prep/project-euler/problem-303-multiples-with-small-digits/index.md

 ---
-title: Problem 303: Multiples with small digits
+title: Multiples with small digits
 ---
 ## Problem 303: Multiples with small digits